The strength of the program is the connection between theory and practice.

-The Sol Price School of Public Policy offers a specialization in social justice that focuses on understanding the set of factors that contribute to a broad range of disparities (or inequities) and the challenges that exist when managing, planning, and policy making among diverse populations.
+The Price School of Public Policy offers a Specialization in Social Justice that focuses on factors contributing to a range of social disparities and inequities, as well as challenges related to managing, planning, and policy making among diverse populations.

-The MPL core curriculum comprises eight lecture-seminar courses:
+The MUP core curriculum comprises five lecture-seminar courses:

-Students select a 16-unit concentration from the five available concentrations appropriate to their interests in the field.
-The concentration includes a four-unit gateway course, a four-unit methodology course, and eight other units.
+Students select from six available Concentrations appropriate to their interests in the planning field.
+The concentration includes a four-unit gateway course, a four-unit methodology course, and two elective courses.

-In addition to elective units within the student’s concentration, MPL students complete eight additional elective units.
-These units may be taken as part of an international lab, from another concentration in planning, or from other related fields.
+In addition to elective units within the student’s concentration, MUP students complete additional electives for a total of 16 units.
+These units may be taken as part of an International Lab, from another concentration in planning, a specialization, a certificate program, or from other related fields.